tryton-vanmeer/Toshokan/README.md

 # Toshokan (図書館 Library)

-CLI tool for search installed Steam games for their APPID
+CLI tool for searching installed Steam games for their APPID

 ## Notes